 The first thing you need to understand is that the doctor who performs your Social Security Disability medical exam does not “work” for the Social Security Administration.
 While the Social Security Administration will be paying for the exam, the doctor is not an employee of the agency.
 He or she will be an independent physician who is paid to assess the validity of your Social Security Disability claim.

-What to Expect at Your Social Security Disability Medical Examination
+What Should You Expect During Your Social Security Disability Medical Exam?

 Your medical exam will help your case examiner gather the evidence needed to either support or deny your Social Security Disability claim.
 The extent of the exam will depend on the nature of your claim and may entail a mental exam, x-rays, blood work and other medical evaluations.
 The person evaluating your claim will decide which tests need to be administered and ordered by the doctor you visit.